Gradient-flow SDEs have unique transient population dynamics: ADDITIONAL EXPERIMENTS

-\section{Additional experiments}
+Each of these potentials is smoothly differentiable, and we note that they each lead to well-defined strong solutions to the SDE \eqref{eq:overdamped_langevin_SDE}.
+Indeed, in order to satisfy the linear growth condition, $\|\nabla \Psi(x)\| \le K(1+\|x\|)$, we can multiply potentials by a smooth cutoff function, which is $1$ in $\|x\| \le M$ and $0$ in $\|x \| > 2M$.
+Choosing $M=100$ for our experiments does not alter data generation compared to the raw setting.
+Similarly, since the cutoff function ensures that $\Psi$ is supported in a compact subset of $\R^d$, it follows that smoothness of $\Psi$ implies that the drift $-\nabla \Psi$ is Lipschitz.

+\section{ADDITIONAL EXPERIMENTS}

-\paragraph{Software and hardware details.} All experiments in this paper are performed on simulated datasets, using inference methods from two public code repositories (\texttt{APPEX}: \url{https://github.com/guanton/APPEX} and \jkonetstar{}, \jkonetstarlin{}: \url{https://github.com/antonioterpin/jkonet-star}).
+\paragraph{Software and hardware details.} The code in this paper was adapted from two public code repositories (\texttt{APPEX}: \url{https://github.com/guanton/APPEX} and \jkonetstar{}: \url{https://github.com/antonioterpin/jkonet-star}).
 All computations are performed on a 2024 MacBook Pro with $16$GB RAM and an Apple M4 chip.
-The code was adapted to design the experiments and interpret the results, and is available in the supplementary material.
+The code was adapted to design the experiments, visualize the data, and interpret the results.
+It is available in the supplementary material.

-In this section, we consider the same experimental setup from \cref{sec: main_experiments}, and report parameter estimation results based on the remaining confining potentials from \citep{terpin2024learning}:

-In contrast to the quadratic \eqref{eq:quadratic_potential} and Styblinski-Tang potentials \eqref{eq:styblinski_potential}, each of these potentials is non-polynomial and admits a more complex stationary distribution.
-While we use the random walk Metropolis–Hastings algorithm to efficiently draw samples from the stationary distribution of the Langevin SDEs with quadratic \eqref{eq:quadratic_potential} and Styblinski-Tang potentials \eqref{eq:styblinski_potential}, we found that this algorithm encountered numerical inconsistencies for more intricate oscillatory potentials, especially the Bohachevsky potential.
-In order to sample from the Gibbs distributions